MRSD2018/GroundsBot/documentation/validation_experiments.md

       Open UI on mobile interface and establish a connection with GroundsBot

-      Have a new user (someone not on Team A) use the UI to draw an outline of the area to be mowed on a map including both static obstacles and a non-mowable surface (i.e. concrete)
+      Have a new user use UI to define boundaries of area to be mowed

       Use the UI to submit the mowing area to GroundsBot